beeva-arturomartinez/beeva-best-practices/backend/java/README.md

 * **Checked Exceptions:** Checked Exceptions are exceptional scenarios that we can anticipate in a program and try to recover from it, for example FileNotFoundException.
 We should catch this exception and provide useful message to user and log it properly for debugging purpose.
 Exception is the parent class of all Checked Exceptions and if we are throwing a checked exception, we must catch it in the same method or we have to propagate it to the caller using throws keyword.

-* **Runtime Exception:** Runtime Exceptions are cause by bad programming, for example trying to retrieve an element from the Array.
+* **Runtime Exception:** Runtime Exceptions are caused by bad programming, for example trying to retrieve an element from the Array.
 We should check the length of array first before trying to retrieve the element otherwise it might throw ArrayIndexOutOfBoundException at runtime.
 RuntimeException is the parent class of all runtime exceptions.
 If we are throwing any runtime exception in a method, it’s not required to specify them in the method signature throws clause.
 Runtime exceptions can be avoided with better programming.

 ### Exception methods